SmaTrig 2.1 - The improved2 smart 15-in-1 trigger

 The dashed lines must align with the edges of the enclosure.
 Double check the symmetry and then copy the centers of the holes to the enclosure with a sharp device.
 Now drill the holes as precise as possible.
 Use a drill stand if possible.
 The bigger the holes, the higher the tolerance to misalignment.
 Too big holes look bad.
 The drill aid is a hit-and-miss thing, so be prepared to use a file to make everything fit.
 Now insert the PCB into the enclosure.
 The PCB fits very tightly.
 Use a screw driver to push the spindle of the rotary switch into the hole.
 Proceed as shown in the pictures below.
 Inserting the no-spindle version is easier.
 Now the label (and the knob) can be attached.
 You will find the label in the documentation ready for printing (1:1).

-Software and programing
+Software and programming

 necessary for programming the AVR can be found in the download section.

-Ponyprog.
 The fuse bit setting is shown below.
-If you program with avrdude
+Compared to the default setting only the

-the command is
+If you program with avrdude the command is

-avrdude -p m88 -F -c STK200 -i 1 -U flash:w:smatrig21.hex -U eeprom:w:smatrig21.eep -U lfuse:w:0x52:m
+avrdude -p m88 -F -c avrispmkII -U flash:w:smatrig21.hex -U eeprom:w:smatrig21.eep -U lfuse:w:0x52:m

-Option -F means 'ignore chip signature' and lets you program the
+means 'ignore chip signature' and lets you program the

 new ATmega88PA chips with older versions of avrdude.